 6. The National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program (VICP) is a federal program that was created to compensate people who may have been injured by certain vaccines.
+Claims regarding alleged injury or death due to vaccination have a time limit for filing, which may be as short as two years.
 Visit the VICP website at www.hrsa.gov/vaccine-compensation or call 1-800-338-2382 to learn about the program and about filing a claim.
-There is a time limit to file a claim for compensation.

 7. How can I learn more?